JARVIS: An Evidence-Grounded Retrieval System for Interpretable Deceptive Reviews Adjudication: Method

 \subsection{Hybrid Multi-Modal Embedding Retrieval}

 This part serves as a critical prerequisite for constructing the heterogeneous evidence graph.
-Our goal is to transcend purely physical associations such as user–user or user–review links by discovering semantically related evidence beyond explicit relational structures.
+Our goal is to retrieve a set of reviews that are semantically similar to the target review, forming an evidence pool that supports subsequent graph expansion.
 However, this objective introduces several retrieval challenges.
 First, deceptive reviews often employ domain-specific promotional terminology that is poorly generalized by dense semantic encoders.
 In parallel, intentional lexical substitutions weaken sparse retrieval signals based on exact term matching.
 Second, visual content may contain reused templates or promotional patterns that are not fully reflected in textual parts of reviews.

 Therefore, we design a \textbf{hybrid multi-modal embedding retrieval module} that integrates dense semantic similarity, sparse lexical matching, and multi-modal description augmentation to achieve high-recall and high-precision evidence discovery.